 - Avoid battles over food (battles can backfire)

 - Keep your teen involved in meal planning and prep

 Remember, since teens are both physically and financially more independent than other age groups, it’s especially important to educate them on the hazards of fast food.

 Fast foods trade the vitamins and minerals teens need for calorie-dense stores of sugar, sodium and fat.
 This can up their blood pressure and lower their energy level.
 It’s also easy for teens underestimate the number of calories they’re eating.

 Your child may be nearing adulthood, but some common health concerns are always relevant.
-Check out those common concerns that affect kids at every age on our Timeless FAQs page.
+Check out those common concerns that affect kids at every age.